 Growing Nations works closely with and is supported by many organisations across the world.

-Details of these organisations and how they support us can be found below:
+Details of these organisations and how they partner with us can be found below:

 The National University of Lesotho have been working closely with Growing Nations, carrying out research and field trials at Maphutseng with Growing Nations providing the labour and fields.

 Drs.
 Neal Eash and Forbes Walker, soil scientists from the University of Tennessee are passionate about Growing Nations work in Lesotho.
-For the past several years they have provided fundamental agronomic support to Growing Nations including fertilizer rate and yield studies in maize, cover crop species selection, weed management, and carbon sequestration monitoring to determine rates of carbon loss/gain to soils managed under conservation agriculture
+They have been working with Growing Nations since 2007, carrying out research at Growing Nations Demonstration Farm in Maphutseng and prior to that in Tebellong.
+They have also provided fundamental agronomic support to Growing Nations including fertilizer rate and yield studies in maize, cover crop species selection, weed management, and carbon sequestration monitoring to determine rates of carbon loss/gain to soils managed under conservation agriculture.

-Drís Pieter Le Roux (soil science) and Doreen Atkinson (center of development support) are the supervisors of Jaap Knotís PhD research about the adoption of Conservation Agriculture in the Free State and Lesotho.
-The research is part of a joint multi-disciplinary research into 6 strategic clusters with Jaapís research bridging 2 of them, agriculture in semi-arid regions and sustainable rural development.
+Dr’s Pieter Le Roux (soil science) and Doreen Atkinson (center of development support) are the supervisors of Jaap Knot’s PhD research about the adoption of Conservation Agriculture in the Free State and Lesotho.
+The research is part of a joint multi-disciplinary research into 6 strategic clusters with Jaap’s research bridging 2 of them, agriculture in semi-arid regions and sustainable rural development.
 UFS offered Jaap a bursary for 3-4 years and further co-research possibilities are available for MsC or other PhD students.

 Barry Mann Photography has been supporting the work of August and Anita Basson and Growing Nations since 2005.
 Regular visits to Lesotho have been made to provide a pictoral record of the Conservation Agriculture work and more recently the development at Maphutseng, with images being used in articles about the project, in agricultural training material and on the website.